Logiqx/gps-details/docs/articles/9-garmin/README.md

-#### Forerunner 265
+### Forerunner 265

 ![Forerunner-265-Series-for-newsroom-768x256](img/Forerunner-265-Series-for-newsroom-768x256.jpeg)

 The Forerunner 265 supersedes the  the Forerunner 255 and has an AMOLED display.

-There are two sizes (46 mm and 42 mm).
+There are two sizes; 46 mm and 42 mm.
 These are the specifications for the 46 mm.

 **Price**

-- £379.99 RRP, but discounts are likely when the Forerunner 275 is released (soon)
+- £379.99 RRP, but discounts are likely when the Forerunner 275 is released

 **Size**

 - 46.1 x 46.1 x 12.9 mm
-- 32.5 mm (1.3") AMOLED display, 416 x 416 pixels
+- 32.5 mm (1.3") display, 416 x 416 pixels

 **Battery**

 - Smartwatch mode: Up to 13 days
+- All systems GNSS mode: Up to 20 hours
-- All-Systems GNSS mode + Multi-Band: Up to 14 hours
+- All systems GNSS mode + multi-band: Up to 14 hours

 **Links**